THE TRUE CHURCH ERAS

 I believe that with close examination and the benefit of hindsight we can see that their interpretation was most probably correct.

 This supposed Sardis period, however, was a "Golden Age" in the history of man.
 It attained the highest standards in a wide variety of areas such as literature, painting, music composition, architecture, construction, craftsmanship, scholarship, exploration, manners, conduct, dress standards etc.

 The Church, created near the end of the fourth millennium, is pictured by the moon, created on the fourth day of Creation.
 For more on this see the page "THE SEVEN DAY BLUEPRINT".
 The nations of the world are pictured as waters (Rev 17:15).
 Just as the moon affects the oceans' tides, so the Church affects the tides of this world.

 When the Roman Empire tried to "break" the Christian religion, the Empire itself was broken in half.
-When the Church went "into the wilderness", the world experienced the Dark Ages.
-When the Church emerged from 1260 years in hiding (325-1585AD), this was accompanied by the Christianisation of the world as a result of the Reformation and the widespread distribution of the Scriptures.
+When the Church went "into the wilderness" (Rev 12:6), the world experienced the Dark Ages.
+When the Church emerged from obscurity around the time of the Reformation, this was accompanied by the Christianisation of the world as a result of the widespread distribution of the Scriptures.
 When there was great turmoil in God's Church in the United States in the 1860's, that country fought a terrible civil war.
 When God's people were in serious decline in the first half of the 20th century, the world experienced the Great Depression sandwiched between the greatest wars ever known to man.
 When apostasy befell the Church in the latter half of the 20th century and onward, again this was mirrored, and is still mirrored, by the terminal decline of this world.

 So how could the poor quality "Sardis era" of the Church of God have paralleled such a high quality period in the history of mankind?